 The dinosaurs have been identified as a Nanotyrannus lancensis, a close relative of Tyrannosaurus Rex, and a new species of Chasmosaurine Ceratopsian (similar to a Triceratops).
 Both would have stood about eight feet high and measured between 25 and 35 feet long.
 The fully articulated skeletons show the well-matched foes were locked in mortal combat, each inflicting fatal wounds on the other.
 Nanotyrannus teeth are present in the skull of the Chasmosaurine, while the Nanotyrannus' skull and chest appear to have been crushed laterally, as though kicked.
 The remarkable state of the skeletons indicates the pair was buried very shortly after the fatal struggle.

-The "Dueling Dinos" have the potential to radically advance modern paleontology, and illuminate the mysteries of life during the Cretaceous Age.
+The "Duelling Dinos" have the potential to radically advance modern palaeontology, and illuminate the mysteries of life during the Cretaceous Age.
 Their superb preservation in fine-grain, loosely consolidated sandstone allowed them to remain intact despite the weight of the sediment that buried them.
 The specimens were removed in large, plaster-jacketed sections of earth, safeguarding the spatial relationships in which the bones were found.
 Both dinosaurs also exhibit extremely rare preserved soft (skin) tissue, offering spectacular possibilities for cellular research.

 Image courtesy of Black Hills Institute of Geological Research Inc. and Katie Busch, Owner/Partner CK Preparations)